 A. Examinations: To maintain the integrity of the academic programs in the College of Nursing, all examinations within a course must be given using the same method.
 For example, if proctored paper and pencil tests are given to students on campus, all distance student exams will also be proctored.
-Proctored tests are administered in RespondusTM for on campus students and with Respondus MonitorTM for distance students.
-Tests will be proctored by the Distance Learning Coordinator or faculty.
-All examinations designated as "proctored exams" must be proctored.
+Online proctored tests are administered by RespondusTM for distance students.